PrefectHQ/prefect/docs/orchestration/flow-runs/inspection.md

 ::: tip Flow metadata caching
 Flow metadata is lazily loaded by request then _cached_ in the `FlowRunView` for later access.
-This means the first call to `.flow` requires network IO but future calls are instant.
+This means the first call requires network IO but future calls are instant.
+If you want to force the `FlowView` to be reloaded, pass `no_cache=True`.
 :::

 ### Getting flow task runs